What is an eating disorder?

 It is unlikely that an eating disorder has one single cause.
 It's normally due to a combination of many factors, events, feelings or pressures.
 A person might use food to help them deal with painful situations or feelings without realising it.

-These factors may include low self-esteem, problems with friends or family relationships, problems at school, university or work, high academic expectations, lack of confidence, concerns about sexuality, or sexual or emotional abuse.
+These factors may include low self-esteem, problems with friends or family relationships, problems at school, university or work, high academic expectations, lack of confidence, concerns about sexuality, or sexual assault or emotional abuse.

 Traumatic events can trigger an eating disorder, such as the death of someone special (grief), bullying, abuse or divorce.
 Someone with a long-term illness or disability (such as diabetes, depression, vision impairment or hearing loss) may also have eating problems.